nais/doc/tenants/nav/workloads/explanations/migrating-to-gcp.md

     - Make sure your PVK is up to date.
     - Deploy your application to your team's namespace instead of `default`, as this is not available in GCP.
     - Use a token auth flow between your applications.
-Either [TokenX][tokenx] or [Azure AD][azure-ad] depending on your use case.
+Either [TokenX][tokenx] or [Entra ID][entra-id] depending on your use case.
 This allows for a more seamless migration of your applications.
 E.g. if you have two apps in FSS, you can migrate one without the other.

 ### What about PVK?